 Ancient China is called one of the world's cradles of civilization.
 China has the longest continuous history in the world with over 3,500 years of written history!
-Many superlatives can be applied to Ancient China: It has the highest mountains!
-The longest rivers!
-The largest plateau!
-The longest wall!
-And, some of the world's earliest empires.
-This teacher guide utilizes the popular G.R.A.P.E.S. acronym for teaching about ancient civilizations and focuses on the geography, religion, achievements, politics, economy, and social structure of Ancient China.
+This teacher guide utilizes the popular G.R.A.P.E.S. acronym for teaching about ancient civilizations and focuses on the geography, religion, achievements, politics, economy, and social structure of ancient China.

 THE THREE PERFECTIONS

 The ancient Chinese developed one of the world's first writing systems using logographs or Chinese characters to represent words.
 The three perfections were calligraphy, poetry, and painting.
 Art and writing were very important in ancient China and required years of practice.

 Craftspeople and engineers in Ancient China created beautiful works of art out of stone, pottery, porcelain, and jade.
 They also worked with bronze and later iron.
 They built beautiful wood framed-homes with ceramic tiled roofs as well as massive temples and palaces.